Not too long ago, I put up a simple little video on my YouTube channel.

 The beautiful thing about skipping is that you’re only limited by your creativity.
 As I mentioned earlier, all that you need is a rope and a little bit of space and you have everything at your disposal for putting together a great workout.

 Just to give you an example, I’ve put together a simple little skipping workout to show you exactly what I’m talking about.
 This is as simple as it gets (it’s simple in theory, tough to actually do).
 Watch the video below.
-(Note: if it doesn’t load, please refresh the page and it will magically appear)

 As you can see, the workout itself is short but intense.
 You can utilize any of the jump rope variations I showed earlier to construct numerous workouts like this.

 As you get better, you can mix up your jump rope training with other forms of training like kettlebells, bodyweight exercises, etc. The possibilities are endless.
 For example, here’s a video of a CrossFit workout I did called “Annie”.